grpc/grpc-swift/README.md

 To build the plugins, run `make plugin` in the main directory.
 This uses the Swift Package Manager to build both of the necessary plugins:
-`protoc-gen-swift`, which generates Protocol Buffer support code and `protoc-gen-swiftgrpc`, which generates gRPC interface code.
+`protoc-gen-swift`, which generates Protocol Buffer support code and `protoc-gen-grpc-swift`, which generates gRPC interface code.

-To install these plugins, just copy the two executables (`protoc-gen-swift` and `protoc-gen-swiftgrpc`) that show up in the main directory into a directory that is part of your `PATH` environment variable.
+To install these plugins, just copy the two executables (`protoc-gen-swift` and `protoc-gen-grpc-swift`) that show up in the main directory into a directory that is part of your `PATH` environment variable.
 Alternatively the full path to the plugins can be specified when using `protoc`.